awsdocs/aws-cdk-guide/doc_source/cdk_pipeline.md

 ```
 // Add two application stages to the same pipeline stage
-testingStage.addApplication(new MyApplication1(this, 'MyApp1', {
+testingStage.addApplicationStage(new MyApplication1(this, 'MyApp1', {
   env: { account: '111111111111', region: 'eu-west-1' }
 }));

-testingStage.addApplication(new MyApplication2(this, 'MyApp2', {
+testingStage.addApplicationStage(new MyApplication2(this, 'MyApp2', {
   env: { account: '111111111111', region: 'eu-west-1' }
 }));
 ```